vanutp/tgbridge/README.md

 ## Contributions

-Feel free to open an issue if you think something is missing/can be done better.
-Please ask in an issue before creating a pull request
+Here's how you can help:

+- Open an issue to suggest improvements or report bugs
+- Look for issues labeled "help wanted" if you want to contribute code
+- Before working on a pull request, please discuss your proposed changes in an issue first - this helps avoid duplicate work and ensures your contribution aligns with the project's goals

 ## Acknowledgements